tekperfect/TerraForm-Docsify/Lessons/01-Introduction.md

 IaaC or Infrastructure as a Code, is the same as a programmable infrastructure. tl;dr IaaC are ways to manipulate and or create parts of infrastructure e.g. load balancers, security, and networks via a source code.

-As an Iaac, Terraform is a DevOps tool to automate and manage the infrastructure of your product and the services that run within your product; However Terraform is main feature is an infrastructure provsioning tool.
+As an Iaac, Terraform is a DevOps tool to automate and manage the infrastructure of the product and the services that run within the product; However, Terraform is main feature is an infrastructure provsioning tool.

-> You can say it's the Docker of infrastructure, as they are both a declerative language [defining the desired end results ex.
+> It's like the Docker of infrastructure, as they are both a declerative language [defining the desired end results ex.
 We want 5 servers with these set of perms]

 ### Installation